StarRocks/starrocks/README.md

 ## Contributing to StarRocks

 A big thanks for your attention to StarRocks!
-Contributions to StarRocks will be made under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
 In order to accept your pull request, please follow the [CONTRIBUTING.md](CONTRIBUTING.md).